-This money, once again comes from spending on tickets.
+This money once again comes from spending on tickets.
 A percentage of the overall proceeds goes to support good causes.

 Usually, charitable proceeds are generated by national lottery operators.
 Some private lottery operators may also announce their support for good causes.
-So if you are a conscious individual who would like to do things for the benefits of society, you will need to check out where lottery money goes after all of the tickets are sold.
+So if you are a conscious individual who would like to do things for the benefit of society, you will need to check out where lottery money goes after all of the tickets are sold.

 Where Does the Rest of the Money Go?

 There is still a relatively small percentage of the money that hasn’t been accounted for.
 Where does this small percentage go?